CarolTobias/exercises/dawks.md

 This documentation describes how to use the Ajax robotic floor sweeper.

-Make sure to power up the battery before use.
+You dont need to power up the battery before use.